-I’ve been organising golf trips for a number of years now and I’d like share a few tips for getting it right.
+I’ve been organising golf trips for several years now and I’d like to share a few tips for getting it right.
 I’d love to hear of any other tips you have for organising an awesome golf trip… shoot them down in the comments section below and we’ll share the best ones in another post.

 1. Lock in the dates

 The absolute number one rule is to book the golf trip early and mark it down in the calendar.
 And everyone else’s calendar.

 Discuss location and dates when you’re away on the current golf trip and then book it in a year ahead of time, or when you’ve just returned from the last trip.
 Like a massage, pedicure or catch up with a mate across the other side of the city, it won’t happen unless you book it in.